Threat-focused Iran launches "biggest ever" air drills

 "The U.N. embargo on supplies of most types of major weapons to Iran is blocking Iranian military modernisation," he said.
 "Iran is more and more falling behind in military terms."

-But London-based defense analyst Paul Beaver said Iran's military should not be underestimated, describing it as "a pretty impressive organization".
+But London-based defence analyst Paul Beaver said Iran's military should not be underestimated, describing it as "a pretty impressive organisation".

 "They are busy out there modifying, adapting, doing things to their technologies.
 They have made the most of what they have," he said.